WEIGHT LOSS AND MEAL REPLACEMENT SHAKES SCAM – 100% EXPOSED

 • It Makes You Hungrier – another major issue with long term intake of such weight loss shakes is that it makes you more hungrier and does not curb the appetite, thus increasing cravings.

-In a 2008 study in the Journal of American Dietetic Association, a US research team, led by April J. Stull, assessed the influences of liquid vs solid meal replacement products on postprandial appetite ratings and subsequent food intake in healthy older adults.
+A 2008 study, assessed the influences of liquid vs solid meal replacement products on postprandial appetite ratings and subsequent food intake in healthy older adults.

 The results indicated that meal replacement products in liquid and solid form do not elicit comparable appetitive and ingestive behaviour responses and that meal replacement products in liquid form blunt the postprandial decline in hunger and increase subsequent food intake in older adults.

-Food is not a punishment for god sake.
-People have been scared to death by these scam companies and their salesmen dieticians and marketers.
+Remember, food is not a punishment.
+People have been scared to death by these companies from eating normal food.
 Food is a pleasure of life.
 It gives body nourishment.
 Whole foods have a vital function in the body, and it can never be replaced by anything which is not food, or which simply resembles food.